johnbillion/action-wordpress-plugin-attestation/readme.md

-# WordPress.org Plugin Build Provenance Attestation
+# WordPress.org Plugin Attestation

 Do you use GitHub Actions to build and deploy your plugin to the WordPress.org Plugin Directory?
-Add this action to your deployment workflow to generate a build provenance attestation for the plugin ZIP file on WordPress.org.
+Add this action to your deployment workflow to generate an attestation for the build provenance of the plugin ZIP file on WordPress.org.

 > [!WARNING]
 > This action is under development.
 Version 1.0 will be published when it's considered stable.